valeriansaliou/node-sales-tax/README.md

 This module may be used to acquire the billable VAT percentage for a given customer.
 You may also use it directly to process the total amount including VAT you should bill; and even to validate a customer's VAT number.

+**Important: in order to fetch the sales tax for a customer, you need to know their country.
+The country must be formatted as ISO ALPHA-2 (eg. France is FR, United States is US).**

 In any case, import the module to your code:

 `var SalesTax = require("sales-tax");`